 3O is one of the four KS3 classes and is part of the Semi-Formal pathway within the Academy.
-At present there are nine students within the class; all boys, who are aged between eleven and thirteen.
+At present, there are ten students within the class; who are aged between eleven and thirteen.

 The students in 3O are working within the following ranges:

-3O have a range of diagnosis including ASD, and a variety of other conditions.
+3O have a range of diagnosis including ASD, Down’s syndrome and a variety of other conditions.
 Students have a variety of learning needs including communication, social interaction and self-help skills.
 A small percentage of students have more complex needs.
 3O has some big personalities and some children who are more reserved.
 They work very well together and are supportive of each other.
-They all work very hard at their studies and collect their WAM’s for achieving good work.
-They have a good sense of humour and enjoy using role play to demonstrate their ideas.
+They all work very hard at their studies and work hard to try to be the star of the week.
+They have a good sense of humour and enjoy using role-play to demonstrate their ideas.

-The children access most of the curriculum in their own classroom space which is a stimulating environment; they take advantage of the Academy facilities including the hall and soft-play.
-They also use our specialist rooms for Art, D&T, Science and the computer suite.
+The children access most of the curriculum in their own classroom space, which is a stimulating environment; they take advantage of the academy facilities including the hall and soft-play.
+They also use our specialist rooms for Art, Science and Computing and sometimes use the Kitchen for their Health lessons.
 We are continuing with our Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 They follow the new national curriculum for literacy, maths and science.

-We aim to listen to the students read at least 3 times a week on an individual basis.
+We aim to listen to the students read at least twice a week on an individual basis.
 We have a dedicated phonics lesson each week and a reading lesson where we have a guided reading session focussing on reading and understanding text.
 Each student has a reading record which will go home daily.
-The Students have a recording sheet which is filled in by parents or family when they read at home.
-After reading at home on 10 different days they get a certificate to acknowledge their achievement.
+The Students have a recording sheet, which is filled in, by parents or family when they read at home.
+If a child reads regularly at home, they receive a class reward each week for their efforts.

 Students who make good progress throughout the year may move onto a higher ability key stage 3 class the following year.
 Those moving into 14-19 generally move into either Group 3 or 4.